top of page

 Dust tracking is built on particle size separation

 Dust measurement inside this system works through direct optical sensing.
-The unit reads airborne particles using light response behavior instead of manual sampling methods.
+The unit reads airborne particulate matter (PM) using light response behavior instead of manual sampling methods.
 This allows continuous tracking of dust without stopping field activity.

 It can separate readings into PM10, PM2.5, or total suspended particles.
 This allows field teams to understand how particle size distribution changes across different locations.
 Each size category shows a different type of airborne dust behavior.